RunnanZ/WB-ARL/README.md

 ----------------
 Citation
 ----------------
-If you use this code, please also cite the reference paper:
+If you use this code, please cite the paper:

-Guo, Min, et al. "Rapid image deconvolution and multiview fusion for optical microscopy."
-Nature biotechnology 38.11 (2020): 1337-1346. https://doi.org/10.1038/s41587-020-0560-x
+Du, Heheng, et al. "Wiener–Butterworth Accelerated Richardson–Lucy Deconvolution for Rapid 3D Fluorescence Microscopy"

 ----------------
 IMPORTANT NOTE